Accessibility at Westonbirt Arboretum

 Travel by public transport

-• Cycling is not permitted in the arboretum itself (we do allow bikes under 70cm in for young children).
+• cycling is not permitted in the arboretum itself (we do allow bikes under 75cm for children aged 7 and under).

 Get directions